timescale/docs/use-timescale/hyperfunctions/gapfilling-interpolation.md

 intervals, which smooths the data and makes it easier to interpret and analyze.
 When you write queries for data in this form, you need an efficient way to aggregate raw observations, which are often noisy and irregular, in to fixed time intervals.
-TimescaleDB does this using time bucketing, which gives a clear picture of the important data trends using a concise, declarative SQL query.
+Timescale does this using time bucketing, which gives a clear picture of the important data trends using a concise, declarative SQL query.

 Sorting data into time buckets works well in most cases, but problems can arise